-Excluding encalled capital of the Commercial Banking Company of Sydney Ltd. (\$A4,739,000) and that such may be called up only in the event of and for the purpose of, liquidation.
+Excluding uncalled capital of the Commercial Banking Company of Sydney Ltd. (£A4,739,000) and the Union Bank of Australia Ltd. (£Stg.8,000,000), which are really in the nature of reserve capital in that such may be called up only in the event of, and for the purposes of, liquidation.